gcuddy/portfolio/src/content/notes/2020-02-05-The-Sound-the-Silence-the-Invisible.md

 ---
-title: The Sound, the Silence, the Invisible
+title: 'The Sound, the Silence, the Invisible'
 description: Life is terribly noisy.
 Can we do anything about it?
 slug: soundsilenceinvisible
+pubDate: '2020-02-05'
 ---

 Silence is becoming more and more scarce.